umccr/infrastructure/README.md

 Terraform requires AWS credentials to manipulate AWS resources.
 For more details please refer to the [wiki](https://github.com/umccr/wiki/blob/master/computing/cloud/aws.md#aws-command-line-interface).

-Some Terraform stacks require access to sensitive data.
-We store those secrets in [Vault](https://www.vaultproject.io).
-Use the `assume-role-vault` wrapper script for convenience, more details [here](scripts/README.md).

 ### modules
 Reusable Terraform modules that can be used across multiple stacks.
 If you want to create a new module, use the `skel` module as a template.

 ### stacks
-A Terraform stack usually corresponds to a logical unit, like a piece of infrastructure for a service like StackStorm.
+A Terraform stack usually corresponds to a logical unit, like a piece of infrastructure for a service.
 We use a central S3 bucket in our AWS `bastion` account to keep all Terraform state and we use DynamoDB tables in each account to enable state locking.

 #### bastion
 See [README](terraform/stacks/bastion/README.md)